Argishti Kyaramyan: Education

-In 2013 graduated from the Law Faculty of Yerevan State University, receiving a bachelor's degree in jurisprudence.
+In 2013, he graduated from the Law Faculty of Yerevan State University, receiving a bachelor's degree in jurisprudence.

-In 2015 completed the professional training course for persons included in the list of prosecutor candidates at the Academy of Justice of the Republic of Armenia.
+In 2015, he completed the professional training course for persons included in the list of prosecutor candidates at the Academy of Justice of the Republic of Armenia.

-In 2016 graduated from Yerevan State University, Faculty of Law with a master's degree in jurisprudence.
+In 2016, he graduated from Yerevan State University, Faculty of Law with a master's degree in jurisprudence.

 Work Experience

 From 2013 to 2014 Argishti Kyaramyan served in the RA Police, subsequently worked at the RA Investigative Committee as an investigator.

-From 1 June 2016 to 6 June 2018 worked at the RA Prosecutor's Office as a Prosecutor of Shirak Marz Prosecutor's Office, later as a Prosecutor at the Prosecutor's Office of Yerevan City.
+From 1 June 2016 to 6 June 2018, he worked at the RA Prosecutor's Office as a Prosecutor of Shirak Marz Prosecutor's Office, later as a Prosecutor at the Prosecutor's Office of Yerevan City.

 From 8 June 2018 to 26 February 2019 he worked at the State Revenue Committee of the Republic of Armenia, holding the positions of the Head of the Department for Detecting Offenses and Conducting Administrative proceedings, Head of the Investigation Department, Deputy Head of the Investigation and Operational Intelligence Department.

-From 1 March 2019 to 4 May 2020 worked at the RA State Control Service as an Assistant of the Head, Deputy Head, and as an Executor of the Duties of the Head of Service.
+From 1 March 2019 to 4 May 2020, he worked at the RA State Control Service as an Assistant of the Head, Deputy Head, and as an Executor of the Duties of the Head of Service.

 On 4 May 2020, by the decision of the Prime Minister of the Republic of Armenia, he was appointed Deputy Chairman of the RA Investigative Committee.

-On 5 May 2020, by the Decree of the President of the Republic of Armenia, was appointed deputy director of the National Security Service of the Republic of Armenia.
+On 5 May 2020, by the Decree of the President of the Republic of Armenia, he was appointed deputy director of the National Security Service of the Republic of Armenia.

-On June 8, 2020, by the Decree of the President of the Republic of Armenia, was appointed Director of the National Security Service of the Republic of Armenia.
+On June 8, 2020, by the Decree of the President of the Republic of Armenia, he was appointed Director of the National Security Service of the Republic of Armenia.

 On 24 December 2020, he was appointed Deputy Chairman of the RA Investigative Committee.

-On 12 July 2021, was appointed Chairman of the RA Investigative Committee.
+On 12 July 2021, he was appointed Chairman of the RA Investigative Committee.

 By the RA President's decree of July 4, 2022 he was granted a degree of Third Class State Councilor of Justice.

 During his career, he was awarded departmental medals and other awards.
 In 2021, by the decree of the President of the Republic of Artsakh, he was awarded a medal “For Courage”.

-Personal life

-He is married and has four children.